 Hampshire Constabulary is committed to the aim of creating a diverse police service, which reflects the community it serves.
 In doing so we welcome applicants from multi-cultural communities, applicants with disabilities and applicants from the lesbian, gay, bisexual and transgender (LGBT) communities.

-Unfortunately we are not recruiting transferee officers at present.
+Unfortunately, we are not recruiting for police officers at this time.

 Police staff provide vital support to the provision of our service.
 There are literally hundreds of different roles filled by police staff.
 Our jobs are as diverse as our community, ranging from data inputters to crime scene investigators.
 The sheer scope of careers within our force is immense.